ropensci/tidyqpcr/README.md

 # Status

-As of October 2021, this software is fully useable, and still in development.
+As of January 2022, this software is fully useable, while still being in development.
+It is particularly good at designing qPCR experiments in microwell plates (96-well and 384-well), and at relative quantification by the delta Cq method.

 [Edward Wallace](https://github.com/ewallace) wrote basic functions and documentation needed to do qPCR analysis in [the Wallace lab](https://ewallace.github.io/), and is making them freely available.
 [Sam Haynes](https://github.com/dimmestp) is actively developing, initially as part of the [eLife Open Innovation Leaders programme 2020](https://elifesciences.org/labs/fdcb6588/innovation-leaders-2020-introducing-the-cohort).

+If there is a feature that you need for your work, please ask us!

 ## News